ARM-software/developer/giveaways/remoticon2020/README.md

 ### Entry period and criteria

-Entries may be submitted at https://twitter.com/ArmSoftwareDev (via interaction with entry Tweet) from November 4, 2020 at 8:00a PT (3:00pm UTC) and you must submit your entry by 8:00am PT (3:00pm UTC) by November 9, 2020.
-All entries (Comments and Retweet with quote to entry Tweet) must be written in English.
+Entries may be submitted at https://twitter.com/ArmSoftwareDev (via interaction with entry Tweet) from November 9, 2020 at 4:40PM PT and you must submit your entry by 8:00am PT November 20, 2020.
+All entries (Like, Follow, Comments, and Retweet with quote to entry Tweet) must be written in English.

 ### How we select the winners

 The winner(s) of the competition will be selected at random and announced by the following process:

-The name of the winner(s) will be randomly selected and posted on https://twitter.com/ArmSoftwareDev by October, 23 2020 and/or will be contacted directly.
+The name of the winner(s) will be randomly selected and posted on https://twitter.com/ArmSoftwareDev by December 11 2020 and/or will be contacted directly.
 All prizes are based on availability.
 Winners will receive one of the following prize(s).
 The prizes will be picked at random:

 - 1 x PineBook Pro laptops
 - 2 x NVIDIA Jetson Nano
 - 1 x NVIDIA Xavier
-- 5x $100 AWS vouchers
+- 5 x $100 AWS vouchers
-- 1 x SolidRun HoneyComb
-- 3 x RPi Model B - 4GB
+- 2 x RPi 4 Model B - 4GB

 The Prize is non-refundable, and no cash alternative is available.
 Arm reserves the right, in its sole discretion, to substitute the prize at any time if the prize advertised is unavailable.